Q & A

 I might change an oven or storage heater element, but generally if your washing machine isn't washing or your cooker isn't cooking then you should seek someone who specialises in appliance repair.
 My speciality is fixed building wiring, i.e. supply and communication circuits.

 I was MCS accredited for solar PV renewable technologies, but I came off the MCS database on 24th October 2014 as the expense and red tape required to maintain accreditation was too much for a general electrician.
 While I still offer maintenance services on existing PV installations, I now hand over installation work to a trusted local partner firm.
 If you're genuinely interested in having PV installed, please contact me and I'd be happy to refer you.
+When it comes to electric vehicle chargepoints; I can do them, but I'm not OLEV approved so you won't be able to claim a grant for it if you're entitled to one.
+If you're not eligible for a grant, or you don't want some slap-it-on-and-leg-it installer to do the work, then EV chargepoints are not a problem.
+Other renewables are taken care of by a partner firm, so again let me know if you hve a genuine query.

 S C O P E O F W O R K